privacy-scaling-explorations/sonobe/README.md

     <img src="https://privacy-scaling-explorations.github.io/sonobe-docs/imgs/sonobe-lib-pipeline.png"/>
 </p>

-The folding scheme and decider used can be swapped respectively with a few lines of code (eg. switching from a Decider that uses two Spartan proofs over a cycle of curves, to a Decider that uses a single Groth16 proof over the BN254 to be verified in an Ethereum smart contract).
+The folding scheme and decider used can be swapped with a few lines of code (eg. switching from a Decider that uses two Spartan proofs over a cycle of curves, to a Decider that uses a single Groth16 proof over the BN254 to be verified in an Ethereum smart contract).

 The [Sonobe docs](https://privacy-scaling-explorations.github.io/sonobe-docs/) contain more details about the usage and design of the library.